Lramseyer/vaporview/API_DOCS.md

 ## waveformViewer.loadViewerState

-Loads the viewer settings from a file
+Loads the viewer settings from a file.
+If you call this command after calling `vaporview.openFile`, make sure to use an `await` when calling `vaporview.openFile` command before loading the settings file.

 ### Arguments: object